 WE STAND AGAINST SYSTEMIC RACISM

-We at White Bird are horrified at the senseless death of George Floyd in Minneapolis.
+We at White Bird are horrified at the senseless death of George Floyd in Minneapolis and, most recently, the shooting of Jacob Blake in Kenosha.
 We also mourn the tragic deaths of other individuals of color who have lost their lives because of acts of racism and injustice.
 These include Ahmaud Abery in Georgia, Breonna Taylor in Kentucky, Eric Garner in Staten Island, NY in 2014, and countless others.

 We extend our deepest condolences to all those families who have lost loved ones due to racism, profiling, white supremacy and all forms of prejudice and hatred.
 These are unfortunately not new occurrences.
 They have been happening regularly around the country but not always with a hashtag to get our attention.
 But as COVID-19 has taught us, our shared humanity is stronger than anything that tries to turn us against each other.